B1u3B01t/uwu-canvas/README.md

 } from '@/app/uwu-canvas';
 ```

+---

 ## Troubleshooting

-### No AI Providers Available
-- Check that at least one API key is set in `.env.local`
+**No AI providers available** → Check that at least one API key is in `.env.local` and restart the dev server.
-- Restart the dev server after adding keys

-### Components Not Showing
-- Verify the component is registered in `lib/registry.ts`
+**Components not showing** → Verify the component is registered in `lib/registry.ts` with a correct import path and default export.
-- Check the import path is correct
-- Ensure the component has a default export

-### File Drop Not Working
-- Check file type is supported
+**File drop not working** → Check the file type is supported and the file is under ~100MB.
-- Verify file size isn't too large (100MB+ may cause issues)

-### Canvas State Lost
-- Check localStorage isn't disabled
-- Check for storage quota errors in console
+**Canvas state lost** → Check that `localStorage` is enabled and not over quota in your browser console.

+---

 ## License

-MIT
+MIT — free to use, modify, and distribute.

+---

+## Contributing

+PRs and issues welcome!
+See [ARCHITECTURE.md](ARCHITECTURE.md) for a deep-dive into how the canvas is structured.